 Will the new insurance company notify me of any changes to coverage?
 What recourse do I have when I find out my coverage has changed without being notified?

 Your insurance company should contact you about any updates.
 When discussing any changes, it is important to know details concerning both your provider network as well as benefits plan.
-Use the following checklist as a guide when talking with your insurance company:
+Use the following questions as a guide when talking with your insurance company:

 - What health care facilities and doctors are considered “in network”?